flet-dev/website/docs/create/setup-flet-environment.md

 </Tabs>

-Once you activated virtual environment, you'll see that you prompt now shows (.venv) prefix.
+Once you activated virtual environment, you'll see that you prompt now shows `(.venv)` prefix.

-Now you can install the latest version of Flet in `.venv`:
+Now you can install the latest version of Flet in `.venv` virtual environment:
 ```
 pip install flet
 ```
-To check what version of Flet was installed
+To check what version of Flet was installed:
 ```
 flet --version
 ```